Saimon-bd/DevOps-Zero-To-Hero/README.md

         -s 192.168.1.0/24 ! -o br0 \
         -j MASQUERADE
 # -t specifies the table to which the commands
 # should be directed to.
-By default it's `filter`.
+By default, it's `filter`.
 # -A specifies that we're appending a rule to the
 # chain then we tell the name after it;
 # -s specifies a source address (with a mask in this case).
 # -j specifies the target to jump to (what action to take).

-# now we're getting response from google dns
+# Now we're getting a response from Google DNS
 sudo ip netns exec ns1 ping -c 2 8.8.8.8

 --- 8.8.8.8 ping statistics ---